Defenses and Options That May Be Available to You in Drug cases

 Entrapment by the police or a police agent.
 Entrapment means that someone was coerced to do something by the police that they would not have done, or a police agent or the police or their agent did something to cause a person to commit a crime that they would not otherwise have committed.

-If an informant was used were proper procedures and protections in place and was it legally authorized
+If an informant was used, were proper procedures and protections in place and was it legally authorized and carried out

 Were the crime lab procedures in testing the substance valid.
 Labs are required to employ certain procedures including chain of custody matters and the storage and processing of substances to be tested.
 The training of the personnel and experience should also be investigated.
 Lab results regarding the exact quantity of a drug may have bearing on whether the state can file a charge of trafficking or other charges.

 Was any consent lawfully given and not coerced?
 Did the consent cover the area searched?